Man–Kzin Wars: Second Man–Kzin War

-Third Man-Kzin War
+Third Man–Kzin War

 The Third War is mentioned in the Ringworld RPG and The Ringworld Engineers.
 According to the Known Space novel Juggler of Worlds, it started in 2490.

-At the end of the war, the Wunderland Treatymaker weapon is used on the Kzinti fortress-world of Warhead, creating a huge, habitable canyon on the otherwise Mars-like world.
-Warhead is annexed by the humans and renamed Canyon.
+Towards the start of the war, the Wunderland Treatymaker weapon is used on the Kzinti fortress-world of Warhead, creating a huge, habitable canyon on the otherwise Mars-like world.
+Warhead is annexed by the humans and renamed Canyon, where Louis Wu lives as of the start of The Ringworld Engineers.
 This war is chronicled in considerable detail in the novel Destiny's Forge.

-Fourth Man-Kzin War
+Fourth Man–Kzin War

 The war begins on an unknown date, with Kzinti suicide attacks on Epsilon Eridani.
 During the war, human adventurers engage in similar suicide attacks on Kzinti harems.
 The war ends in 2505 with the signing of the Covenants of Shasht, named after a Kzinti world which is annexed by Humans and later renamed Fafnir.
 The Kzinti are disarmed and restricted to police weapons only.
 This restriction was still in effect as late as 2657, as specified in The Soft Weapon.

 Aftermath

-Over the next decades and centuries, some Kzinti dream of another war, and go to great lengths (such as piracy, seeking Slaver stasis boxes, and going to Ringworld) in an attempt to gain enough of an upper hand to begin one.
+Over the next decades and centuries, some Kzinti dream of another war, and go to great lengths (such as piracy, seeking Slaver stasis boxes, and going to the Ringworld) in an attempt to gain enough of an upper hand to begin one.
 There is at least one "major incident" after the Fourth War, which some humans describe as another "war" (see Flatlander).
-However, each Man-Kzin War ended with the death of 2/3 of all Kzin then alive, and the confiscation of two Kzinti worlds.
-The surviving Kzinti finally faced the reality that another all-out war would bring no benefit.
+However, each Man–Kzin War ends with the death of 2/3 of all Kzin then alive, and the confiscation of two Kzinti worlds.
+The surviving Kzinti finally face the reality that another all-out war would bring no benefit.
 At the time of Ringworld, Kzinti numbers are still less than 1/8 of what they were when they first encountered humans.

-In the events of Ringworld, Nessus inadvertently reveals to Wu and Speaker-to-Animals that the Man-Kzin Wars were engineered by the Puppeteers.
+In the events of Ringworld, Nessus inadvertently reveals to Wu and Speaker-to-Animals that the Man–Kzin Wars were engineered by the Puppeteers.
 The Puppeteers viewed the Kzin as too dangerous and hoped a series of wars in which successive generations of the most aggressive Kzinti males were selectively killed off by humans would help breed reason into the Kzinti as the preferred alternative over outright extermination.
 To that end, the Puppeteers used a starseed lure on Procyon to ensure that the Outsiders would equip mankind with hyperdrives, knowing that it would be the tool that would allow victory for humans.